 04 of 12

 This hands-on science and aquarium has exhibits for all ages.
-The Imaginarium has over 60 interactive exhibits where visitors can explore science, technology, engineering, and math.
-A brand new virtual reality exhibit, lets you explore Fort Myers from 150 years ago.
+The Imaginarium has more than 60 interactive exhibits where visitors can explore science, technology, engineering, and math.
+A brand new virtual reality exhibit lets you explore Fort Myers from 150 years ago.
 The museum is open every day but Monday and general admission includes all exhibits and the touch tank experience.
-The museum is currently in the process of merging with the Southwest Florida Museum of History, so expect some renovation when you visit.Continue to 5 of 12 below.
+The museum is also merged with the Southwest Florida Museum of History.Continue to 5 of 12 below.

 05 of 12